GurbetGungoren/SpringProject-BigLibrary/README.md

 ## SpringProject-BigLibrary
-* You can get information about books and authors
+* get information about books and authors
-* You can give point to the book
+* give point to the book
-* You can create readlist
+* create readlist

 ## Tech
 * Spring Boot